gounthar/nextjs-riscv64/docs/SWC-WORKAROUNDS.md

 ### When to Use

-- Production deployments
-- Performance-critical applications
-- Long-term riscv64 support strategy
+- Building custom or optimized SWC binaries
+- Contributing to upstream Next.js
+- Research and development on SWC internals

+**Note**: For most users, Workaround 2 (loader patch + pre-built binaries) is simpler and equally effective.

-## Workaround 3: Contribute to Upstream
+## Workaround 4: Contribute to Upstream

 Help get official riscv64 support in `@next/swc`.